m-sarabi/FunzenSky/readme.md

 ## Multiplayer QoL Features
 - Reset the spawn platform periodically and notify nearby players.
 - Give resistance effect to players on the spawn platform.
+- Fly cheat detection and announce it to Admin players.

 ## Planned Features
 - [ ] Tall flowers recipe from small ones.